viVeK21111/kflix/README.md

 (Note: This site doesn't store any movies or tv shows, all are grabbed from third party streaming services)<br>
 -> User profile with Settings which includes Security,History and Contact us <br>
 -> Library to save movies or Tv shows in desired playlist <br>
 -> Flix Chatbot to chat or ask anything related to movies or tv shows.
-Also helpful for custom recommendation.  <br>
+Also helpful for custom recommendation <br>
 -> Dedicated Search for tv,movies or person <br>
--> signin and signup with google for faster logins
+-> signin and signup with google for faster logins<br>
 -> History (Search History,chat history and Watch history) <br>
 -> person details like director,cast and others <br>
--> Contact Us page for users
+-> Contact Us page for complaints or recommendation<br>
--> Miscellaneous page to provide live cams, documentaries, radio and news from external sites.
+-> Miscellaneous page to provide live cams, documentaries, radio and news from external sites <br>
--> Settings to manage content and account privacy
+-> Settings to manage content and account privacy <br>
 -> Availability: one backup server. switches automatically by interceptors through axios <br>

 ### Production deployment